-- It is assumed that learners are familiar with the content of GCSE (9-1) Mathematics for first teaching from 2015. - AS Level Mathematics B (MEI) provides the framework within which a large number of young people continue the subject beyond GCSE.
+- It is assumed that learners are familiar with the content of GCSE (9-1) Mathematics for first teaching from 2015. - framework within which a large number of young people continue the subject beyond GCSE level.
 It supports their mathematical needs across a broad range of other subjects at this level and provides a basis for subsequent quantitative work in a very wide range of higher education courses and in employment.
-It also supports the study of A Level Mathematics and AS Level Further Mathematics B (MEI). - AS Level Mathematics B (MEI) builds from GCSE Mathematics and introduces calculus and its applications.
+It also supports the study of AS and A Level Further Mathematics B (MEI). - A Level Mathematics B (MEI) builds from GCSE Level Mathematics and introduces calculus and its applications.
 It emphasises how mathematical ideas are interconnected and how mathematics can be applied to help make sense of data, to understand the physical world and to solve problems in a variety of contexts, including social sciences and business.
 It prepares students for further study and

-- employment in a wide range of disciplines involving the use of mathematics.

-- Some learners may wish to follow a

-mathematics course only up to AS Level, in

-order to broaden their curriculum, and to

-develop their interest and understanding of

-different areas of the subject.
-Others may

-follow a co-teachable route, completing a

-one-year AS course and then continuing to

-complete the second year of the two-year A

-level course, developing a deeper knowledge

-and understanding of mathematics and its

-applications.

-- Learners who wish to specialise in mathematics or STEM subjects such as physics or engineering can further extend their knowledge and understanding of mathematics and its applications by taking AS or A Level Further Mathematics B (MEI).
+- employment in a wide range of disciplines involving the use of mathematics. - Some learners may wish to follow a mathematics course only up to AS level, in order to broaden their curriculum, and to develop their interest and understanding of different areas of the subject.
+Others may follow a co-teachable route, completing a one year AS course and then continuing to complete the second year of the two year A level course, developing a deeper knowledge and understanding of mathematics and its applications. - Learners who wish to specialise in mathematics or STEM subjects such as physics or engineering can further extend their knowledge and understanding of mathematics and its applications by taking Further Mathematics B (MEI) AS or A Level.